jesslyn-pixel/setup-/README.md

 - The types of narratives they use
 - Their positioning on key topics like AI, SaaS, and startup growth

+## Research Approach

+This research combines two types of content:

+- **YouTube (long-form)** to understand deeper thinking, workflows, and strategic decision-making
+- **LinkedIn (short-form)** to analyze how ideas are communicated, positioned, and simplified for audience engagement

+Some experts appear across both platforms, while others are platform-specific.
+This allows for deeper analysis of certain high-signal operators while still maintaining a range of perspectives.

 ### Key Observations

 1. **Contrarian hooks drive engagement**